mynameiskaleb/johnnyromano.github.io/_posts/2019-03-11-google-drive-emailer.md

 ---

-Here's our sitation.<br>
+Here's our situation.<br>
->Recently you had an event and provided a sign-up list for people who wanted information about your product or service.
+>Recently, you had an event and provided a sign-up list for people who wanted information about your product or service.
 It will be the same templated message being sent to everyone.
 Sitting down to email everyone you look into third party options for sending mass email blasts, but you really dont need all the extra features that you'd be paying for.
 Due to privacy concerns you don't want to just CC everyone on the same email, and BCC feels really unprofessional.
 In addition, you want add a personal touch and decide to add the recipient name in the email.
 This time only 12 people signed up on your list, so it's a pretty easy task.
 You sit down, type your tempalted email, then copy paste the first person's name and email into your message and press send.
 You edit and send your email for the second, third, and everyone else down the list.<br><br>At the next event things go crazy.
 Hundreds of people show up and sign up on your list.
 Now trying to manually complete your personalized email task just got exponetially more time consuming.
 What are you to do?
 No fear, Google Apps Scripts are here!

 ---